 ❑ Do not use commas before a conjunction introducing a dependent clause.

 ❑ Use commas to set off appositives.

-❑ Use commas to set off nonrestrictive clauses and parenthetic phrases, including those beginning with such as, including, and especially.
+❑ Use commas to set off nonrestrictive (unnecessary) clauses, like prepositional phrases, and parenthetic phrases beginning with such as, including, and especially.

 ❑ In a series, place a comma after each item, aside from the last (a, b, and c)